sarassarunas/portfolio/README.md

 	*  Customized theme's layout with custom CSS and JS.
 	* Ensured the website was mobile-friendly and optimized for fast loading times.
 * **Tools Used:** WordPress, WPBakery page-builder, Custom JavaScript, jQuery plug-in "magnific-popup", Yoast SEO.

+### 2. Website for towing truck and cargo moving services
+Image
+* **Live Site:** www.zilysonwheels.lt
+*   **Description:** Representational website for company that offers towing truck and cargo moving with crane truck services.
+The goal was to create a modern and separate two types of services that they provide.
+*  **My Role & Key Contributions:**
+	*  Set up WordPress hosting and installation.
+	*  Customized premium theme with custom CSS.
+	* Ensured the website was mobile-friendly.
+* **Tools Used:** WordPress, WPBakery page-builder, Yoast SEO.